GET IN TOUCH

 What types of taxes can lead to an Iowa tax lien for unpaid taxes?

 An Iowa tax lien may be filed when unpaid taxes remain unresolved after the assessment and collection period.
-This includes income, sales, use, and withholding taxes.
-Once the Iowa Department of Revenue determines the balance due, it records a lien to protect the state’s interest in your property until the full amount is paid.
+This can include income, sales, use, and withholding taxes, among others.
+Once the Iowa Department of Revenue determines the balance due, it records a lien to protect the state's interest in your property until the full amount is paid.

-How long does a tax debt remain on record in Iowa?
+How long does an Iowa tax lien remain active?

-Under Iowa law, a tax debt lien typically remains active for ten years from the assessment date.
-The Department of Revenue may extend it by refiling before the deadline.
+Under Iowa law, a tax lien generally remains active for ten years from the assessment date.
+The Department of Revenue may extend it by filing a renewal before the deadline.
 If no renewal occurs, the lien automatically lapses.
-However, extensions can continue indefinitely, meaning some liens stay in place until the full balance is satisfied.
+Extensions may continue to be filed, meaning some liens remain in place until the full balance is satisfied.

 How soon after the due date can Iowa file a lien?

-The lien is automatically attached by law once taxes are not paid by the due date.
-The department may then file a formal Notice of Tax Lien with the county recorder’s office, making it a public record.
-While the timeline varies, filing occurs after multiple notices and opportunities to resolve the balance.
+Under Iowa Code §422.26, the lien attaches automatically once taxes are not paid by the due date.
+The department may then file a formal Notice of Tax Lien with the county recorder's office, making it a public record.
+Filing typically occurs after the department has issued multiple notices and the taxpayer has had opportunities to resolve the balance.

 Can a lien be removed entirely from public records?